Patch My PC / Blog

 configuring the skipuserstatuspage is a good thing

 That’s a key detail we’ve touched on before, right?
 If not, you’ll want to check out this blog, it dives deep into how the ESP evaluates and progresses through its phases.
+With SkipUserStatusPage configured, the next step is to ensure the Company Portal launches automatically on the first login.
+But how do we make that happen for APv1 and APv2???

-Here’s the catch: there’s still no built-in feature to launch the Company Portal automatically after the first boot (even though it was announced at Ignite, it’s not here yet).
+Here’s the catch: there’s still no built-in feature to automatically startup the Company Portal automatically after the first boot (even though it was announced at Ignite, it’s not here yet).
 That’s where a little customization comes in.
 By configuring the Company Portal as a Line of Business (LOB) app in the device context and using a PowerShell script, you can auto-launch it after login.

-1. Download the LOB version of the Company Portal.
+• Download the LOB version of the Company Portal.

-2. Deploy it through Intune and assign it to devices, and ensure the Install Context is set to: Device Context
+• Deploy it through Intune and assign it to devices, and ensure the Install Context is set to: Device Context

 # Path to store the PowerShell script